Scarlett Johansson Quits ‘Rub & Tug’ Transgender Role After Receiving Widespread Criticism

 “In light of recent ethical questions raised surrounding my casting as Dante ‘Tex’ Gill, I have decided to respectfully withdraw my participation in the project.
 Our cultural understanding of transgender people continues to advance, and I’ve learned a lot from the community since making my first statement about my casting and realize it was insensitive.”

 The movie is based on the true story of a crime kingpin who was born a woman but identified as male and is a fact-based portrayal of prostitution in the 1970s and 1980s.
-Gill, who was born Lois Jean Gill, runs a prostitution ring out of his massage parlour in Pittsburgh.
+Gill, who was born Lois Jean Gill, runs a prostitution ring out of his massage parlor in Pittsburgh.
 Those who criticized the decision to cast Johansson in the role wondered why a trans person hadn’t been cast for the part.

 Transgender actress Jamie Clayton, known for her part in hit TV show Sense8, expressed her opinion on Twitter.